-Many people dream of turning the backyard in their existing home into a homestead.
-The aim is to grow more produce to reduce how much they need to buy from the store.
+Many people dream of turning their existing backyard into a homestead.
+The aim is to reduce the purchases of store-bought produce by growing more produce at home.

-Yes, it is possible to grow substantial amounts of produce in the small confines of a suburban backyard, especially if vertical gardening techniques are used.
+Yes, growing substantial amounts of produce in the small confines of a suburban backyard is possible, especially if vertical gardening techniques are used.
 By making the most of the space you have, you don’t need nearly as much space as you might think.

-Can we consider this as a homestead?
-That depends on who you talk to…
+Can we consider this a homestead?
+That depends on whom you talk to…

-While some hardcore homesteaders will argue that you need to have more than just a garden in order to consider a property a true homestead, others believe that homesteading is more a state of mind than anything else – and that this would be sufficient.
+While some passionate homesteaders will argue that you need to have more than just a garden to consider a property a true homestead, others believe that homesteading is more a state of mind than anything else – and that this would be sufficient.

-Either way, having such a small parcel of land will be limiting to say the least.
+Either way, having such a small parcel of land will be limiting, to say the least.
 You may not have enough space for truly self-sufficient homesteading.